jrocha25/daynight-theme/README.md

 DayNight Theme is a Visual Studio Code extension that automatically changes your VS Code theme based on the time of day.
 It uses your location to determine the sunrise and sunset times, and switches between a day theme and a night theme accordingly.

+This extension is ***powered by the [SunriseSunset.io](https://sunrisesunset.io/) API***, which provides accurate sunrise and sunset times for any location in the world.

 ## Installation

 1. Open Visual Studio Code